ynotdraw/example-eslint-plugin/README.md

 [Adding prettier](https://github.com/ynotdraw/example-eslint-plugin/commit/bef63202c1b5cf34e95614f05da2429ba68e8a67)

+We'll use `pnpm format` to format our code with Prettier.

 ## Add ESLint

 > Yo dawg, I heard you like ESLint rules for your ESLint rules, so we put ESLint rules in your ESLint rules plugin.